sanjitc/Cloud-Pak-for-Data/Upgrade/CPD 4.8.5. to 5.1.1/CPD_Upgrade_485_to_511.md

 4.5 Increase ephemeral storage for zen-watchdog-serviceability-job 4.6 Update wdp-lineage deployment for addressing the potential Db2 high CPU and Memory usage issue 4.7 Apply the workaround for MDE Job
+4.8 Enable Data Lineage in UI and remove old "lineage" tab under asset 4.9 Resync of lineage metadata
+4.10 Resync for glossary assets
+4.11 Update default project list view from 200 to 5000 projects 4.12 Configure dedicated nodes for CouchDB
+4.13 Migrating Image Content Source Policy (ICSP) to an Image Digest Mirror Set 4.14 Predefined roles are missing permissions
+4.15 Installing license key for Manta
-4.8 Upgrade the Backup & Restore service and application
+4.16 Gathering diagnostic job for CCS component fails with error 400 4.17 Upgrade the Backup & Restore service and application

 Summarize and close out the upgrade